 750+ data source connectors with built-in warehousing.

-Choose Metabase if: Open-source licensing or self-hosting is a hard organizational requirement.
-Otherwise, Basedash's free tier gives you more capability with less overhead.
+Choose Metabase if: Open-source licensing or free self-hosting is a hard organizational requirement.
+Otherwise, Basedash's 14-day free trial gives you more capability with less overhead.

 Enterprise semantic layer for large-scale governance